alychace/distort.jp/index.md

 ---

-“There are and will be those who think I have gone overboard.
-Let them rest assured that this assessment is correct, probably beyond their wildest imagination, and that I will continue to do so.” --- Mary Daly.
+"There are and will be those who think I have gone overboard.
+Let them rest assured that this assessment is correct, probably beyond their wildest imagination, and that I will continue to do so." --- Mary Daly.

 "Women diffuse themselves according to modalities scarcely compatible with the framework of ruling symbolics.
 Which doesn't happen without causing some turbulence, we might even say some whirlwinds..." --- Luce Irigaray.

+"This sex which was never one is not an empty zero but a cipher.
+A channel to the blank side, to the dark side, to the other side of the cycle...to doomsday..." --- Ccru.

 ## Archives
 <hr class="separator">